anh0001/lidar_imu2npz/README.md

 - Visualize the 3D point clouds.
 - Utilize Docker for easy setup and deployment.
 - Supports ROS Noetic, RViz, and Gazebo with GPU acceleration.
+- Multiple rosbags of Livox sensor recording and output a single or multiple NPZ files.

 ## Prerequisites
 - Docker